 There’s no one right way to express empathy as a company.
 And as long as you’re willing to keep an open mind and really learn about your customers and employees as human beings, it’s okay to make mistakes.
 Look at every touchpoint and customer interaction as a chance to improve, listen to employees who may feel like their voices aren’t being heard, and then get to work.

-Put People First at Every Stage of Your Store’s Experience
+Empathetic Marketing Puts People First At Every Stage Of Your Store’s Experience

 What empathetic marketing should always boil down to is that tried-and-true Golden Rule: Treat others how you want to be treated.
 If you’re ever unsure if your marketing and messaging is unfamiliar, not relatable, or even downright cold, simply put yourself into the shoppers’ shoes.